 Justine’s paintings are charged with ever-changing light and color, and living texture that invites one to step into that vibrantly alive land, and walk its magical pathways.
 A personal experience with the landscape is intertwined with my love of archaeology.
 Journeys to many sacred sites in the Southwest have enhanced my images with multiple layers of meaning.
 My layered paintings depict landscape both as an abstraction and a visually created window into reality.
 I am inspired by clouds traveling across the mountains casting shadows on the land; Intense sunsets, which are a magical part of the summer monsoon season; The Land as the spiritual center for the entry into the otherworld; The desert itself, conjuring up mystic winds in a continuous movement, connecting the desert to the sacred in nature.
 Justine Mantor~Waldie paintings … charged with ever-changing light and color, and living texture that invites one to step into that vibrantly alive land, and walk its magical pathways.

-All art materials included – please bring an image you would like to recreate!
+All art materials included for student use – please bring an image you would like to recreate!

+Cancellation Policy: The $125 deposit is non-refundable; the balance is due 30 days before the first day of the workshop.
+If paying in full upon registration, $125 of the total tuition fee is non-refundable.
 The Sedona Arts Center is not responsible for providing make-up sessions or issuing refunds, credits, or transfers for courses missed as a result of illness, emergencies, or other events beyond our control.
-Students will receive a full tuition refund only in the event that Sedona Arts Center cancels the course.
-The $125 deposit is non-refundable; the balance is due one month before the first day of the workshop.
-No refunds after the one-month cut-off date.
-If paying in full upon registration, $125 of the total tuition fee is non-refundable.
-There are absolutely no refunds after the 30 day cut-off date for any reason, unless the Sedona Arts Center has to cancel the workshop, then all monies paid will be refunded in full.
+There are absolutely no refunds after the 30 day cut-off date for any reason, unless the Sedona Arts Center has to cancel the workshop, then all fees paid will be refunded in full.